-It has been my direct experience as well as from hearing hundred of client experiences that there are three distinct phases of Kundalini.
+It has been my direct experience as well as from hearing hundreds of client experiences that there are three distinct phases of Kundalini.
 Most literature is focused on the first phase either because it is an intellectualization of the Kundalini process without direct experience (there is a lot of this out there) or because the author or experiencer has not reached past the first phase themselves.

 The first phase of Kundalini is talked about a fair amount.
 This is in general the processing of the first three chakras.
 This is what 90 percent (yes, I made that number up) of people who are experiencing Kundalini are working through (if they are actually experiencing a Kundalini awakening and not a stirring or different type of awakening such as a Top Down awakening, channeling, psychic abilities, etc).
 When Kundalini arises out of the base of the spine it does so with a primary objective- to clear a path so it can flow.
 What is blocking it you may ask?
 Well, all of the emotions, traumas, physical experiences (such as that nasty fall on your tailbone, broken bones, whiplash, and repetitive stress for example), and physical processes (such as diseases) that are causing issues in your body.
 This is obviously a lot of material.

 During this first phase you begin clearing your own material… and then find yourself coming into contact with bigger flows of energy.
 And bigger blockages.
 The traumas, wounds, and energies from our family, our ancestors, and past lives are processed- or come up for clearing.
 This is a deeply physical, emotional, spiritual process.
-It results in a lot of physical and emotional pain, existential crisis when your belief systems suddenly shift after you have cleared a big ancestral pattern (for example), and a lot of the symptoms discussed here of twitching, lack of control, changes in the body/mind/spirit and even near-death experiences.
+It results in a lot of physical and emotional pain, existential crisis when your belief systems suddenly shift after you have cleared a big ancestral pattern (for example), and a lot of symptoms like twitching, lack of control, changes in the body/mind/spirit and even near-death experiences.

 The first phase of Kundalini awakening is a very difficult process.
 Even though you may flicker– or realize “higher” experiences of oneness, bliss, peace, and all of the wonderful things of being in flow and having the direct experience that you are in divine flow– these are temporary as you sludge through the layers and layers of un-awakened Self.
 It is also true that Kundalini may flow up the spine higher temporarily as you realize the possibilities of the second and third phases of Kundalini.
 When Kundalini courses temporarily with great force, we get a lot of symptoms (like a great wave crashing on a rock) in the midst of it, and then our Kundalini becomes less active or forceful and returns to the first, second, or third chakra processing.
 So we may realize a further state (such as the second phase of K rising) but then we go back to what we need to process in the first when the energy becomes less of a tsunami and more of a gentle flow.